fdac15/news/README.md

       [students repository](https://github.com/fdac15/students) so I
       can add you to the to the GitHub group for the course.
 	  1. Start by [**forking** the students repository](https://github.com/fdac15/students)
-	  1. Add your GitHub username as USERNAME.md (click on propose new file)
+	  1. Add your GitHub username as USERNAME.md (click on add new file next to the https://github.com/fdac15/students/ link)
-          1. Add your netid and publickey key (in id_rsa.pub) to the existing file list.txt
+          1. Add your netid and publickey key (in id_rsa.pub) to https://github.com/fdac15/students/list.txt
 	  1. Click on Create Pull Request
 1. Familiarize yourself with GitHub workflow
    * Walk through [workflow](#workflow)